Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Stacked unbinned likelihood analysis of CHIME FRB population

 The number of observed neutrino events from a single source with index $j$ can be estimated with:

-where $T$ is the total observation time of the detector, $\mathrm{A_{eff}}$ is the effective area of the detector, which is a function of neutrino energy $E_{\nu}$ and declination $\delta$ of the interested source, $\Phi_j$ is the neutrino spectrum of the source, $E_{min}$ and $E_{max}$ are the minimum and maximum energies of the detector band, and $w_j$ is the source weight.
+where $k$ is the year of observation of the neutrino catalog.
+The sum over $k$ is needed as the observing time and detector effective area are different in different years. $T_k$ is the total observing time of the detector at the $k$th year of the catalog, $\mathrm{A_{eff,k}}$ is the effective area of the detector at the $k$th year of the catalog, which is a function of neutrino energy $E_{\nu}$ and declination $\delta$ of the source, $\Phi_j$ is the neutrino spectrum of the source, $E_{min}$ and $E_{max}$ are the minimum and maximum energies of the detector band, and $w_j$ is the source weight.

 For a simple estimation, we can assume the neutrino spectrum follows a power law: